The Hunger Winter: the Dutch famine of 1944-45

 So how much food did people consume during the Hunger Winter?

-Rations decreased in calorie content over the long winter.
-In big cities like Amsterdam, adults had to contend with only 1000 calories of food by the end of November 1944 — but that dropped to 580 calories a day by February 1945.
+In big cities like Amsterdam, adults had to contend with only 1,000 calories of food by the end of November 1944 — but that dropped to 580 calories a day by February 1945.
 Even the black market was empty of food.

-People walked long distances to farms to trade anything they had for extra calories.
+People walked long distances to farms to trade anything they had for extra nourishment.
 As the winter wore on, tens of thousands of children were sent from cities to the countryside so that they, at least, would get some food.

 When it came to heating, people desperately burned furniture and dismantled whole houses to get fuel for their fires.